webdriverio/webdriverio/website/docs/Snapshot.md

 npx wdio run wdio.conf.js -u
 ```

+__Note:__ if you run tests with multiple browsers in parallel only one snapshot is being created and compared against.
+If you like to have a separate snapshot per capability, please [raise an issue](https://github.com/webdriverio/webdriverio/issues/new?assignees=&labels=Idea+%F0%9F%92%A1%2CNeeds+Triaging+%E2%8F%B3&projects=&template=feature-request.yml&title=%5B%F0%9F%92%A1+Feature%5D%3A+%3Ctitle%3E) and let us know about your use case.

 ## Inline Snapshots

 Similarly, you can use the `toMatchInlineSnapshot()` to store the snapshot inline within the test file.